AI-native IT operations

 Waitlist

-Early access for IT teams, SREs, and incident responders who want ITSM that works for them, not the other way around.
-No countdowns, no spam — we'll write when there's something to share.
+Early access for IT teams, SREs, and incident responders who want an agent on the watch — not another tracker.
+No countdowns, no spam.
+I'll write when there's something to share.

 We don't sell data.
 Unsubscribe anytime.
 One email per major update — that's it.

-Curious about the ITSM domains Argus covers?
-Security posture, API & integrations, changelog.
+Curious where I reach?
+Security posture, API & integrations, blog.